OpenDataDSL/documentation/docs/data/power-gas/_AEMO_EL_WEM_OUTAGE.md

 ### Schedule

-The schedule for collecting the power generation update is 23:00 GMT everyday.
+The schedule for collecting the power generation update is 23:00 gmt everyday.

 ### Sample File